How can I search for a case study or interview about a particular country?

 The program interviewed me.
 How can I correct a biographical note the program has posted about me or ask for another change in my information?

 We make every effort to respect your wishes and apologize if corrections are necessary.
-Please contact the associate director (firstname.lastname@example.org)
+Please contact the interim associate director (firstname.lastname@example.org)

 Are there any post-doc positions or visiting scholar positions available?